magnusmuru/tdd-weather-app/README.md

 # Running the application

-Output files go in the same folder as input which would be `/input`
+To run the application locally just download the repository and navigate to the **root** directory of the project.

-To run the application locally just download the repository and navigate to the root directory.
+---

-In your preferred terminal run the following commands
+In your preferred terminal run the following commands for the following actions

 ### To run the application
 ```
 ./gradlew bootRun
 ```
-This will run the application with whatever contents are currently in your `/input/input.txt`
+This will run the application and generate reports on Cities that are currently in your `/input/input.txt`

 ### To run the application tests
 ```